Review Documents

 Traceability Columns

 Traceability columns display linked objects across one or more traceability levels in live Requirements Traceability Matrix (RTM) views.
-The easiest way, how to add a new traceability column, is to use Traceability Column Wizard and adjust the generated template according to your needs.
-If you need to have full control on the column output then write the template code.
+You can create new traceability columns using the Traceability Column Wizard easily:

-For example, let’s create Downstream Traceability column displaying downstream traceability coverage of user needs in the NEEDS document by linked SW requirements in the SRS document and test cases in the TESTS document, see the Example Project:
+Example: In the NEEDS document of the DEMO Project, create the Downstream Traceability column displaying traceability coverage of user needs in the NEEDS document by linked SW requirements in the SRS document and test cases in the TESTS document using the following template code:

 {{#ifEqual type "STORY"}}